tessercat/pbx-docs/server/freeswitch.md

-FreeSWITCH is messy and complicated, it has a steep learning curve, and it's not well documented outside of code, but Anthony Minnesale is a genius, and he's built the most flexible and robust open source
+FreeSWITCH is messy and complicated, it has a steep learning curve, and it's not well documented outside of code, but Anthony Minessale is a genius, and he's built the most flexible and robust open source